Elvie's wearable breast pump feels like breaking out of jail

 That meant my breast shield was cold at the start of my second and third sessions.
 On the flip side, the pump would grow warm as a pumping session stretched on.
 Just like a phone starts to feel hot if you overwork it, the Elvie pump's main body would feel warm by the end of longer sessions.
 The heat was never painful or even uncomfortable, just a little weird.

 Elvie's wearable pump didn't dramatically change my supply versus a traditional pump.
-I spent a weak pumping with Elvie on one breast and my Spectra S2 traditional pump on the other.
+I spent a week pumping with Elvie on one breast and my Spectra S2 traditional pump on the other.
 I found no meaningful difference in how much one or the other affected my supply when I used both pumps at the same time for the same duration.

 But simply by virtue of making it easier to pump in more situations, Elvie's pump could help women increase their supply.
 Elvie could increase your opportunities to fully empty your breast, which is the best signal to your body to produce more.

 And using an Elvie pump has some unexpected, happy side effects.
 With a traditional pump, I never liked fully removing articles of clothing, so I ended up having to buy a work wardrobe full of shirts and dresses that buttoned or zipped up the front.
-Because of Elvie's low profile, you're able to wear a much wider variety of clothing.
+Because of Elvie's low profile, I could wear a much wider variety of clothing.

 But mostly, Elvie freed me from much of the disruption that a traditional pump wreaked on my work life.